 Differential Diagnosis of Parkinson’s Disease

-The most important differential diagnosis of Parkinson’s disease are the two types of Parkinsonism, i.e atypical and symptomatic Parkinsonism and the essential tremor.
+The most important differential diagnosis of Parkinson’s disease includes atypical and symptomatic Parkinsonism and essential tremors.

-The atypical Parkinsonism includes multi-system atrophy (MSA), progressive supranuclear (PSP, synonym: Steele-Richardson-Olszeski syndrome), corticobasal degeneration, and Hallervorden-Spatz’ disease.
+The atypical Parkinsonism includes multi-system atrophy (MSA), progressive supranuclear (PSP, synonym: Steele-Richardson-Olszewski syndrome), corticobasal degeneration, and Hallervorden-Spatz’ disease.

-The atypical Parkinsonism can be distinguished from Parkinson’s disease on the basis of the clinical course or the clinical picture.
-Though the distribution of the symptomatic and atypical Parkinsonism is often symmetric, the disease often progresses more quickly over a shorter period of time, and the reaction to L-DOPA is often weak.
+Atypical Parkinsonism can be distinguished from Parkinson’s disease on the basis of the clinical course or the clinical picture.
+Although the distribution of symptomatic and atypical Parkinsonism is often symmetric, the disease often progresses more quickly over a shorter period of time, and the reaction to L-DOPA is often weak.

 As an important differential diagnosis of Parkinson’s disease, essential tremor often occurs symmetrically and is mostly limited to the upper extremity.
-The onset of the disease often starts during the youthful or early adult age.
-Essential tremors occur sporadically and are familiarly cumulative (autosomal-dominant inheritance).
+The onset of the disease often starts during youth or early adult age.
+Essential tremors occur sporadically and show autosomal dominant inheritance.

-In the case of the disease, no further symptoms that would be typical for Parkinsonism, like rigor or akinesia appear.
-Another difference is that with Parkinson’s disease, there is no resting tremor, but a postural tremor is evident.
+In the course of the disease, no further symptoms that are typical for Parkinsonism, such as rigor or akinesia appear.
+Further, no resting tremor is observed in Parkinson’s disease, but a postural tremor is evident.

 Therapy of Parkinson’s Disease